VernonGrant/gnu-c-language-manual/markdown/Local-Labels.md

 Ordinary labels are visible throughout the function where they are defined, and only in that function.
-However, explicitly declared local labels of a block are visible in nested functions declared within that block.
+However, explicitly declared local labels of a block are visible in nested function definitions inside that block.
 See [Nested Functions](Nested-Functions.md), for details.

 See [`goto` Statement and Labels](goto-Statement.md).